an-anime-team/anime-game-core/README.md

 # 🦀 Anime Game Core

-Common library to control the Genshin Impact installation, written in Rust
+Common library to control the Anime Game installation, written in Rust

 ## Roadmap to 1.0.0